 Ethan and Isaac are enjoying their first lesson at Narellan Rainbow Club and loving every minute, not wanting to get out of the pool at the end of their lesson.

 Meet Ahmed.
 Ahmed has Down syndrome.
 At 14 months he tries mainstream swimming lessons with little success.
 When Ahmed joins Rainbow Club his family delights in his progress.

 Riley loves splashing about in the water but doesn’t understand danger.
 His mum Larissa explains, “Riley is on the autism spectrum and has no fear of anything, including the water.”

 Gavin and James both have autism and have attended Rainbow Club for several years.

 When I see her swimming, I can dream that there is a chance Rachel could enter the Paralympics as a swimmer.

-Bexley, Bondi, Byron Bay, Campbelltown, Cherrybrook, Cronulla/Miranda, Holsworthy, Hornsby, Hurstville, Kurri Kurri, Lane Cove, Liverpool, Maroubra, Mt Pritchard, Newington/Stanmore, Northmead, Orange, Penrith, Revesby, Southern Highlands, Seven Hills, Sutherland, Tamworth, The Ponds, Villawood, Warriewood, Warringah.
+Auburn, Bexley, Bondi, Campbelltown, Cherrybrook, Cronulla/Miranda, Glenmore Park, Holsworthy, Hornsby, Hurstville, Kurri Kurri, Lane Cove, Lithgow, Liverpool, Maroubra, Mt Pritchard, Narellan, Newington/Stanmore, Northmead, Orange, Penrith, Revesby, Southern Highlands, Seven Hills, Sutherland, The Ponds, Valentine, Wahroonga, Warriewood, Warringah.
 See details